ST AIDAN’S CATHOLIC PRIMARY SCHOOL

 After 9.10am morning masses, this group stays and prays the Rosary, for their own intentions or the intentions of the parish or the wider community.

-The Family Faith Educator from St Aidan’s runs a playgroup for parents and carers of pre-school children in ‘Sr Pat’s Room’ each Tuesday morning from 9.30am during the school term.
-Go to the school reception and you will be directed to Sr Pat’s Room!
+The Family Faith Educator from St Aidan’s runs a playgroup for parents and carers of pre-school children in the Parish Hall each Wednesday morning from 9am – 10.30am during the school term.
+For more information please email your interest to Marypollingerm@syd.catholic.edu.au and leave your details.

 ST VINCENT DE PAUL – MAROUBRA CONFERENCE